abhi152003/speedrun-stylus/packages/nextjs/guides/getting-started.md

 ## Next Steps

-Check out our first challenge to begin your journey into Ethereum development!
+Check out our first challenge to begin your journey into Stylus development!